-All students remaining at school 15 minutes after the end of the school day will be sent to the afterschool program.
-If there is a half day with no after school (this happens usually on the last day of each quarter), and the student is not picked up within 15 minutes, a fee will be assessed.
+All students remaining at school 15 minutes after the end of the school day will be sent to the After School Program.
+If there is a half day with no After School Program (this happens usually on the last day of each quarter), and the student is not picked up within 15 minutes at the end of the school day, a fee of \$1 per minute per child will be assessed against the parent.

-If students are not picked up by the end of the After School Program (5:30 pm), or at the end of the school day for students not eligible for the After School program, the office will begin attempts to contact parents.
+If students are not picked up by the end of the After School Program (5:30 pm), or at the end of the school day for students not eligible for the After School program, the office will attempt to contact parents.
 If La Paloma Academy is unable to reach parents and/or parents are unable to pick up their child(ren), all contact numbers and emergency numbers will be called.
 If all numbers have been exhausted and the child has still not been picked up, the police and/or DCS (Department of Child Safety) will be contacted.
-Children picked up by parents after 5:30 pm will receive a "strike" in the program.
+Children picked up by parents after 5:30 pm will receive a "strike" in the program, and parents will be assessed a fee of \$1 per minute per child.